ccivit/download_webEmo/README.md

 (2) train25.txt
 (3) test25.txt
 ```
-(1) category.txt: This txt file contains the three-level emotion hierarchy, starting from two
+(1) `category.txt`: This txt file contains the three-level emotion hierarchy, starting from two
 basic categories (positive and negative) at level-1, six categories (anger, fear, joy, love, sadness, and surprise) at level-2 to 25 fine-grained emotion categories.

 E.g., ('affection', 'love', '+') indicates "positive" emotion at level-1, "love" emotion at level-2, and "affection" emotion at level-3.

-(2) train25.txt: This txt files contains the urls of 213952 images that are used to train the models.
+(2) `train25.txt`: This txt files contains the urls of 213952 images that are used to train the models.

 E.g., https://as2.ftcdn.net/jpg/00/42/93/78/220_F_42937802_2rowA8aFZs20JZ2Iq6WKArKKaaj1BIv4.jpg 0
 indicates that "0" (i.e., affection) as the emotion at level-3.

-(3) test25.txt: This txt files contains the urls of 53489 images that are used to test the models.
+(3) `test25.txt`: This txt files contains the urls of 53489 images that are used to test the models.
 -------------------------------------------------------------------------------------

 Please cite our paper if you find it useful for your research.
 ```
-@inproceedings{panda2018contemplating,
+>@inproceedings{panda2018contemplating,
-  title={Contemplating Visual Emotions: Understanding and Overcoming Dataset Bias}, author={Panda, Rameswar and Zhang, Jianming and Li, Haoxiang and Lee, Joon-Young and Lu, Xin and Roy-Chowdhury, Amit K}, booktitle = {European Conference on Computer Vision}, year={2018}
+>  title={Contemplating Visual Emotions: Understanding and Overcoming Dataset Bias},
+>  author={Panda, Rameswar and Zhang, Jianming and Li, Haoxiang and Lee, Joon-Young and Lu, Xin and Roy-Chowdhury, Amit K},
-}
+>  booktitle = {European Conference on Computer Vision},
+>  year={2018}
+>}
 ```